luizbgomide/sovereign/spells.md

 #### Mold Landscape
 The caster molds the soil and stone of the land around them, raising hills, digging trenches, or forming simple structures out of extruded bedrock.

-Once cast, the mage psychically molds the terrain within three hundred feet per caster level, shifting it slowly over the course of an hour to form whatever shape they desire out of it, provided the material used can actually maintain such a shape.
+Once cast, the mage psychically molds the terrain within 300ft per caster level, shifting it slowly over the course of an hour to form whatever shape they desire out of it, provided the material used can actually maintain such a shape.

-Simple buildings and walls may be created out of bedrock or available stone, and tunnels and caves may be shaped up to 50 feet down from the caster, while hills may be raised up to 200 feet above the prevailing grade.
-This spell cannot work within a thousand feet of stone or earth that has been significantly worked by intelligent creatures, though the use of this spell by the same caster doesn’t count as working the earth on further castings.
+Simple buildings and walls may be created out of bedrock or available stone, and tunnels and caves may be shaped up to 50ft down from the caster, while hills may be raised up to 200ft above the prevailing grade.
+This spell cannot work within 1000ft of stone or earth that has been significantly worked by intelligent creatures, though the use of this spell by the same caster doesn’t count as working the earth on further castings.

 #### Time Stop
 The caster and up to one visible ally per caster level briefly step outside of the conventional flow of time, the rest of the world freezing around them.